acri-st/collaborative-ui/CONTRIBUTING.md

 4. **Write tests** to verify your updates 🧪
 5. **Ensure all tests pass** Run the test suite and your newly added tests (if added) ✅
 6. **Update documentation** as needed 📝
-7. **Create pull request and document changes** with a clear description of your changes, so that a Sandbox member can confirm and merge🚦
+7. **Create pull request and document changes** with a clear description of your changes, so that a Collaborative platform member can confirm and merge🚦

 The description must be the following:
 ```